If there’s one thing that’s known about weed, it’s that it has a strong, easily recognizable smell.

 There’s no exact scent you can pin to synthetic marijuana since the people who make it use just about anything they can get their hands on.

-You never know what it’s truly made out of, so it’s best to steer clear.
+You never know what synthetic marijuana is truly made out of, so it’s best to steer clear and stay safe

 Natural Marijuana Scent Groupings

-There are a variety of different scent groupings when it comes to natural marijuana.
+There are a variety of different scent groupings when it comes to natural marijuana, but we will just look at three common ones.

 There are notes that you’ll find in almost every plant, while others you can crossbreed to get something more specific.

-When it comes to the most common scents that marijuana has, three main notes stick out.
+When it comes to the most common scents that marijuana has, these three main notes stick out.

 Clove is easily the most popular cannabis smell out of all the scents.